X24hedgehog/BO-for-customer-querry/README.md

 First, I would like to confirm that the result is simply for reference purpose since it depends on the feedback, which is not from real data but simulated by me.

-If you interest in the result, take a look at the result.txt where I have the rate of conversion from querried customers using Bayesian Optimization compared with a naive baseline which simply randomly choose the customer.
+If you interest in the result, take a look at the `result.txt` file where I have the rate of conversion from querried customers using Bayesian Optimization compared with a naive baseline which simply randomly choose the customer.

 ---